paliarush/magento2-vagrant-for-developers/README.md

 **Codebase on host**
 - CE codebase: `vagrant_project_root/magento2ce`
 - EE codebase will be available if path to EE repository is specified in `etc/config.yaml`: `vagrant_project_root/magento2ce/magento2ee`

+### Getting updates and fixes

+Current vagrant project follows [semantic versioning](http://semver.org/spec/v2.0.0.html) so feel free to pull the latest features and fixes, they will not break your project.
+For example your current branch is `2.0`, then it will be safe to pull any changes from `origin/2.0`.
+However branch `3.0` will contain changes backward incompatible with `2.0`.
+Note, that semantic versioning is only used for `x.0` branches (not for `develop`).

 ### GitHub limitations